mwaskom/seaborn/doc/aesthetics.rst

 The seaborn defaults are tailored to make plots that are well-proportioned for vieweing on your own computer screen.
-There are a few other styles that try to set parameters like font sizes that are more appropriate for other settings, such as a talk or on a poster:
+There are a few other styles that try to set parameters like font sizes to be more appropriate for other settings, such as at a talk or on a poster:

 .. code:: python